 Browse by Medical Category

-Massachusetts General Hospital Physical Therapy Services (MGH PT Services) is pleased to offer a year long neurologic residency beginning on September 4th, 2018.
+Now in our second year, Massachusetts General Hospital Physical Therapy Services (MGH PT Services) offers a 15-month neurologic residency.
+The clinical component of the program will begin on September 3rd 2019.
 This clinically based residency program is designed to advance a physical therapist’s knowledge, decision-making and skills toward that of an expert neurological practitioner and to prepare a clinician to sit for the ABPTS neurologic certification examination.
-Residents will work with a diverse and complex group of patients with acute, sub-acute and chronic neurologic diagnoses during six month rotations in MGHs inpatient and outpatient settings.
-Faculty resources include over 20 therapists with ABPTS certification in neurology as well as over 40 staff members who have board certification in five other specialty areas.
+Residents will work with a diverse and complex group of patients with acute, sub-acute and chronic neurologic diagnoses during six month rotations in MGH’s inpatient and outpatient settings.
+Faculty resources include over 25 therapists with ABPTS certification in neurology as well as over 60 staff members who have board certification in five other specialty areas.

-As employees of MGH, residents work 35 hours per week and receive a full benefit package, prorated at 35 hours.
+As employees of MGH, residents work 35 paid hours per week and receive a full benefit package, prorated at 35 hours.
 The residency provides 150 hours of one-on-one clinical mentoring with faculty who are expert clinicians and highly experienced clinical teachers.
 The didactic portion of the program is provided by the Neurologic Physical Therapy Professional Education Consortium.
-This portion of the program begins in June prior to start of the clinical residency in September and includes 26 evening webinars and two, four day on-site experiences held in California during August and November.
+The Neuroconsortium provides 26 evening webinars and two, four day on-site experiences held in California during August and November of the residency year.
 This curriculum provides the opportunity for residents to learn from nationally recognized experts and leaders in neurologic PT as well as interact with other therapists in residency programs across the country.

-We believe that graduates of this residency will be well prepared to meet the neurologic patient’s complex needs with a holistic, patient centered care approach as well as the skills needed to be educators and leaders in physical therapy.
-Learn more about Physical Therapy Services at Mass General.
+We believe that graduates of this residency will be well prepared to meet the neurologic patient’s complex needs with a holistic, patient centered care approach as well the skills needed to be educators and leaders in physical therapy.

 Clinical:Residents provide clinical care as an MGH staff member for 35 hours per week including: